2024–25 Dallas Mavericks season

-On February 2, 2025, the Mavericks sent franchise superstar Luka Dončić alongside Maxi Kleber and Markieff Morris to the Los Angeles Lakers in a controversial blockbuster trade, in return for Anthony Davis, Max Christie, and a 1st round pick.
-General manager Nico Harrison stated that the trade with Dončić related to them wanting to improve the team's defense, though it was leaked out that long-term payment and weight concerns that he had with the team at the time, with Dončić being considered eligible for the super-max contract at the time and it being reported that he was reaching 270 pounds before the trade occurred.
-Regardless of the reasoning, Mavericks fans immediately disapproved of the trade and had long-term demands of the team firing Harrison as general manager for the sudden surprising move.
-The move was considered by many outlets to be the most shocking move of all time in sports history, along with tags of being one of the worst moves.
-Davis later suffered an adductor injury in his debut for the Mavericks on February 8, causing him to miss extended time.
+On February 2, 2025, without warning, the Mavericks sent franchise superstar and perennial MVP candidate Luka Dončić, alongside Maxi Kleber and Markieff Morris, to the Los Angeles Lakers in a controversial blockbuster trade, in return for Anthony Davis, Max Christie, and a first-round pick.
+General manager Nico Harrison stated that the trade was meant to improve the team's defense, though it was leaked that the real reasons for the trade were Harrison's disapproval of Dončić's weight, and ownership's reluctance to pay Dončić the raise he would be owed soon, with Dončić being eligible for the super-max contract at the time and it being reported that he was reaching 270 lb before the trade occurred.
+Regardless of the reasoning, Mavericks fans immediately decried the inexplicable trade of their beloved franchise player for an inferior and injury-prone Davis, and demanded the team fire Harrison as general manager.
+The move was considered by many outlets to be the most shocking and possibly worst of all time in sports history.

+Davis suffered an adductor injury in his debut for the Mavericks on February 8, causing him to miss extended time and further fueling the rage of fans, who felt Harrison should have known Davis could not stay healthy and had essentially given away Dončić for nothing.
+Davis was out injured multiple times afterward, only playing a total of nine games for the Mavericks that season.
 Kyrie Irving also suffered a season-ending torn ACL on March 3, while several other Mavericks players were sidelined with injuries.
 By March 15, only eight players were considered healthy enough to play, which was the bare minimum number of players an NBA team is required to have active for games.
-Just 2 days after the Doncic trade, the Mavs sent Quentin Grimes to the Philadelphia 76ers for Caleb Martin.
+Just two days after the Dončić trade, the Mavs sent Quentin Grimes to the Philadelphia 76ers for Caleb Martin.
 These events led to a large amount of backlash from the fanbase, largely toward Nico Harrison and Patrick Dumont.
-The hate was so intense fans began chanting hateful comments towards the staff and the team had to hire extra security to escort fans out of the home arena, with Harrison's personal information also getting leaked online.
-Many fans of the NBA itself called the 2024–25 Mavericks season one of the saddest seasons across professional sports history, leading to some thinking the team was cursed.
+The hate was so intense that fans began chanting hateful comments towards the staff and the team had to hire extra security to escort fans out of the home arena, with Harrison's personal information also being leaked online.
+Many NBA fans called the 2024–25 Mavericks season one of the saddest seasons across professional sports history, and some believed the team was cursed.